isjwdu/ML2023_Spring_NTU/HW4/README.md

 python output_1.py
 python ensemble.py
 ```
 Different PCs perhaps have different results.
-Please change the `scores` in ensemble.py base on your KAGGLE PUBLIC SCORES, otherwise you may not be able to reproduce my results exactly.
+Please change the `scores` list in ensemble.py base on your KAGGLE PUBLIC SCORES, otherwise you may not be able to reproduce my results exactly.